New Journalism: As intensive reportage

 Despite these elements, New Journalism is not fiction.
 It maintains elements of reporting including strict adherence to factual accuracy and the writer being the primary source.
-To get "inside the head" of a character, the journalist asks the subject what they were thinking or how they felt.
+To get "inside the head" of a character, the journalist asks the subject what they were thinking or how they felt when they were writing or composing their pieces.

 Writers and editors

 There is little consensus on which writers can be definitively categorized as New Journalists.
 In The New Journalism: A Critical Perspective, Murphy writes that New Journalism "involves a more or less well defined group of writers," who are "stylistically unique" but share "common formal elements".
 Among the most prominent New Journalists, Murphy lists: Jimmy Breslin, Truman Capote, Joan Didion, David Halberstam, Pete Hamill, Larry L. King, Norman Mailer, Joe McGinniss, Rex Reed, Mike Royko, John Sack, Dick Schaap, Terry Southern, Gail Sheehy, Gay Talese, Hunter S. Thompson, Dan Wakefield, P. J. O'Rourke and Tom Wolfe.
 In The New Journalism, the editors E.W Johnson and Tom Wolfe, include George Plimpton for Paper Lion, Life writer James Mills and Robert Christgau, et cetera, in the corps.
 Christgau, however, stated in a 2001 interview that he does not see himself as a New Journalist.

 The editors Clay Felker, Normand Poirier and Harold Hayes also contributed to the rise of New Journalism.